lv042/Weather-Wizard/docs/research.md

 ORM is a technique that allows you to query and manipulate data from a database using an object-oriented paradigm.
 Using an ORM allows developers to leverage their fluency in a programming language, simplifying database interactions and abstracting away SQL complexities.
-It offers easy database system switching, advanced built-in features, and often leads to better-performing queries than hand-written SQL.
-It is typically recommended for small to allow teams to increase their productivity.
+It offers easy database system switching, advanced built-in features, and often leads to better-performing queries than handwritten SQL.
+It is typically recommended for small projects to make rapid development easier.

-Monitoring and Logging:
+#### Monitoring and Logging and Notification:
 For monitoring the most popular frameworks are Prometheus and Grafana.
 Both are open-source and free to use.
 You can deploy them in a docker container and connect them to your application.
 After setting them up you can see the performance of your application in real-time like here: